 If all the above solutions fail to fix the problem, still windows update stuck downloading or fails to install then let’s install windows updates manually.
 Visit the Windows 10 update history webpage where you can notice the logs of all the previous Windows updates that have been released.

 For the most recently released update, note down the KB number.

-You can get the direct download link for this updates from here.
+You can get the direct download link for these updates from here.

 That’s all after installing the updates simply restart the computer to apply the changes.
 Also

-If you notice Windows 10 feature update version 2004 stuck checking updates, fail to install with different errors then use the official media creation tool to upgrade windows 10 version 2004 without any error or problem.
+If you notice Windows 10 feature update version 20H2 stuck checking updates, fail to install with different errors then use the official media creation tool to upgrade windows 10 version 20H2 without any error or problem.

 Run DISM command

 Sometimes fail to install update problems could be caused by corrupt system files.
 In this case, Microsoft suggests you run the DISM (Deployment Image & Servicing Management) tool to help you fix some Windows corruption errors.
 After that run command sfc /scannow and ok to scan and restore missing corrupted system files. after 100% complete the scanning process restart windows and check for updates.

 Did any of these solutions help you fix the problem?
 Let us know in the comments below.
 Also, Read